emanbuc/stellar-escrow/README.md

 At this point, you can run `npm start` to interact with the smart contract.

+## How To use

-To show how it works, run the scripts in the following order:
+To show how it works, run the scripts in the following order and after each operation check account status and transactions on https://stellar.expert/explorer

-## Alice
+### Alice

-1. Crear el escrow
+1. Create the escrow account
-2. Añadir el mecanismo multifirma
+2. Setup multisignature
-3. Fondear el escrow
+3. Punt money into escrow
-4. Liberar los fondos
-5. Firmar la liberacion de fondos
+4. Prepare trasaction to pay Bob
+5. Sign trasaction to unlock money into the escrow.

-## Bob
+### Bob

-1. Retirar fondos
+1. Sign transaction ad get money

-## Cheers!
+## Credits

+Based on [https://github.com/ernestognw/stellar-escrow](https://github.com/ernestognw/stellar-escrow) repository and video tutorial [https://www.youtube.com/watch?v=75GDzoslesE](https://www.youtube.com/watch?v=75GDzoslesE) by Ernesto Garcia.